opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Previewing the Animation
 ------------------------
-Animations can be previewed directly in the OpenToonz work area, including in the preview mode all the flipbook features, or by rendering a preview and visualizing it in a separate flipbook window.
+Animations can be previewed directly in the OpenToonz viewer, including in the preview mode all the flipbook features, or by rendering a preview and visualizing it in a separate flipbook window.

 In both cases the flipbook window tools can be used, and its appearance can be customized (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).